louispk/louispk.github.io/work.md

 ---
 Here you can find some more information about me, including my <a href="https://louispk.github.io/assets/CV_Louis_Kiesewetter.pdf" target="_blank">CV</a>.

-As a data scientist I like to use my skills for Good, with research focusing on digital censorship and biomedical text analysis.
+As a data scientist I like to use my skills for Good, with research focusing on digital rights, Natural language processing and Transformer-based Neural Nets.
 <br />
 <br />